devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 [*Image Source: jalammar.github.io*](https://jalammar.github.io/illustrated-transformer/)

-One thing to note is all three values actually mean nothing.
+One thing to note is all three values mean nothing.
 They are just mathematical representations of the input word in different vector space which can be used for calculations.
 That's it.

 #### Process 2 - Calculating Attention Score